Existing Homes

 The extensive repair and rebuilding required in Christchurch presents an opportunity to include upgrades which will improve the performance of the region’s housing stock - we call this building back smarter.

-The Build Back Smarter project aims to show that home performance improvements can and should be included in the ‘standard’ repair of earthquake-damaged Christchurch homes.
-Ten homes will be upgraded alongside insurance repairs, and the process and results evaluated.
+The Build Back Smarter pilot project undertook upgrades of seven homes to show that home performance improvements can and should be included in the ‘standard’ repair of earthquake-damaged Christchurch homes.

 The HomeSmart Renovation project